-Favourite mode of transport: Overground, while enjoying the view.
+Favourite mode of transport: On the train, while enjoying the view.

 Favourite mode of transport: As a wheelchair user I have to say that the DLR is my favourite (if not perfect) form of travel in London.

-Alan is a leading disability campaigner on issues of transport.
-He recently made the Shaw Trust’s Disability Power 100 list of the most influential disabled people (for the second time running!).
-He also sits on the Board of London Travel Watch and co-chairs the DFT’s Inclusive Transport Stakeholder Group.
+Alan is a leading disability campaigner featured on the Shaw Trust’s Disability Power 100 list of the most influential disabled people for three years.
+He also sits on the Board of London Travel Watch, Ruils and co-chairs the DFT’s Inclusive Transport Stakeholder Group.
 He is also a regular tweeter!

 Bhavini works at London Vision, a charity supporting Blind and Partially sighted people across the capital.
 In her spare time, she runs workshops and writes blogs to raise awareness of sight loss in the Asian community, and share her experiences of being a Guide Dog owner.

 Luisa is originally from Portugal.
 She is a full time carer for her mum in addition to being disabled herself.
 She has been advocating for disability rights for years and is particularly passionate about the rights of disabled migrants.

 Karl’s particular interest is streetspace: he advocates for clear pavements as a necessity for pedestrians and for controlled crossings so that anyone can safely cross a busy road.
 He’s our expert on everything from bus-stop bypasses to dockless bikes and e-scooters.
 He’s also the Treasurer for NFBUK.

 Favourite mode of transport: Power chair, because I use it all the time and it works outside and in.
 Also Underground: Because it’s usually fast and not affected by traffic or weather.